-Taxes may be a dry topic, but if you want to save money with solar, this is a very important post.
+Taxes may be a dry topic, but if you want to save money with solar, this is a very important post for those who want to know about solar incentives.
 Please read on.
 I’ll start at the beginning.
 Jump ahead if you don’t need answers to the first few questions.
 And see the glossary of tax terms at the bottom of this post if you’d like some key terms defined.
-For a shorter, video version of this post, click on this image:

 Do I pay taxes?

 People investigating solar regularly say to us, “I can’t take advantage of the federal tax credit on solar because I don’t pay any taxes.”
 When we ask if they’re sure they don’t pay taxes, since the majority of Americans do, they say they always get a refund from the IRS at the end of the year.

 If this sounds like you, I’d like to share a very important point: Even if you get a refund from the IRS at the end of the year, you probably paid taxes throughout the year through automatic deductions from your paychecks.
 The reason you get a refund check is because the IRS took more money from your paychecks than necessary.
 You get a refund because you paid too much in taxes during the course of the year.

 The biggest of all solar incentives for installing a system on your property is the federal tax credit that pays you back a part of your system price.
 Let’s say your system cost $38,462, a number I pick because 26% of the federal solar tax credit in 2020 from that is almost exactly a nice, round $10,000.
 So if you bought that system in 2020, your tax credit would be $10,000.
 Here are some examples of what happens to that $10,000 in various situations.
 (Note, if you’re here because you’re planning on a tax credit for a system you installed in 2021, your credit would be 26%).